AlmazXX/Chat/README.md

 # Chat

 Chat is a web application for real-time chat between users.
-It uses node express for backend server and self-written db for storing messages.
+It uses long polling approach to have persistent connection with server.
+Server side is written on Express and self-written db for storing messages.
 Frontend is implemented by applying React, Redux-Toolkit and Material-UI for components.

 ## Demo